 The term recovery is often confused with the medical understanding of the word, which may mean cure or no current symptoms (clinical recovery).
 However ‘recovery’ or ‘personal recovery’ in mental health is used to describe the process of being able to create and live a meaningful, contributing life in a community of choice with/without the presence of mental health issues—reclaiming a life beyond mental illness.

-NEBMHS has transitioned to a recovery-orientated service approach which is underpinned by recovery principles.
-We have now embedded recovery principles in all policies, documentation and practices to encourage people to take control and reach their full potential.
-This includes actively supporting you to build and maintain a meaningful and satisfying life regardless of whether or not you have ongoing symptoms.
+Albury Wodonga Health Mental Health Services has transitioned to a recovery-orientated service approach which is underpinned by recovery principles.
+We have embedded recovery principles in all policies, documentation and practices to encourage people to take control and reach their full potential.
+This includes actively supporting a person to build and maintain a meaningful and satisfying life regardless of whether or not they have ongoing symptoms.

 A recovery approach focuses on your individual strengths and active participation in family and community life.